rywible/wrela6/docs/design/name-resolution-design.md

   validation diagnostics for duplicate primitive names or IDs.
 - Replace tests that build fake intrinsic modules with fake platform primitive catalogs and source `platform fn` declarations.
-- Keep stable serialization for target primitive catalog entries so duplicate diagnostics and binding order remain deterministic.
+- Keep deterministic target primitive catalog summaries in tests so duplicate diagnostics and binding order remain stable without depending on item-index serialization helpers.

 Source-visible opaque platform types should also be revisited under this model.
 If a type is visible to Wrela source, prefer declaring it as ordinary vendored